-A. An instructional employee is one whose principal function is to teach and instruct students in a class, a small group, or an individual setting.
-This includes, but is not limited to, teachers, coaches, driver's education instructors, and special education assistants.
+- A. An instructional employee is one whose principal function is to teach and instruct students in a class, a small group, or an individual setting.
+This includes, but is not limited to, teachers, coaches, driver's education instructors, and special education assistants. - B. Instructional employees who request foreseeable medically necessary intermittent or reduced work schedule leave greater than 20 percent of the workdays in the leave period may be required to: - 1. take leave for the entire period or periods of the planned medical treatment; or - move to an available alternative position for which the employee is qualified, and which provides equivalent pay and benefits, but not necessarily equivalent duties. - C. Instructional employees who request continuous leave near the end of a semester may be required to extend the leave through the end of the semester.
+The number of weeks remaining before the end of a semester does not include scheduled school breaks, such as summer, winter, or spring break. - If an instructional employee begins leave for any purpose more than five weeks before the end of a semester and it is likely the leave will last at least three weeks, the school district may require that the leave be continued until the end of the semester. - 2.
+If the instructional employee begins leave for a purpose other than the employee's own serious health condition during the last five weeks of a semester, the school district may require that the leave be continued until the end of the semester if the leave will last more than two weeks or if the employee's return from leave would occur during the last two weeks of the semester.

-- B. Instructional employees who request foreseeable medically necessary intermittent or reduced work schedule leave greater than 20 percent of the work days in the leave period may be required to: - 1. take leave for the entire period or periods of the planned medical treatment; or - 2. move to an available alternative position for which the employee is qualified, and which provides equivalent pay and benefits, but not necessarily equivalent duties. - C. Instructional employees who request continuous leave near the end of a semester may be required to extend the leave through the end of the semester.
-The number of weeks remaining before the end of a semester does not include scheduled school breaks, such as summer, winter, or spring break. - 1.
-If an instructional employee begins leave for any purpose more than five weeks before the end of a semester and it is likely the leave will last at least three weeks, the school district may require that the leave be continued until the end of the semester. - 2.
-If the employee begins leave for a purpose other than the employee's own serious health condition during the last five weeks of a semester, the school district may require that the leave be continued until the end of the semester if the leave will last more than two weeks or if the employee's return from leave would occur during the last two weeks of the semester. - 3.
-If the employee begins leave for a purpose other than the employee's own serious health condition during the last three weeks of the semester and the leave will last more than five working days, school district may require the employee to continue taking leave until the end of the semester. - D. The entire period of leave taken under the special rules will be counted as leave.
-The school district will continue to fulfill the school district's leave responsibilities and obligations, including the obligation to continue the employee's health insurance and other benefits, if an instructional employee's leave entitlement ends before the involuntary leave period expires.
+- 3. If the instructional employee begins leave for a purpose other than the employee's own serious health condition during the last three weeks of the semester and the leave will last more than five working days, the school district may require the employee to continue taking leave until the end of the semester. - 4.
+If the school district requires an instructional employee to extend leave through the end of a semester as set forth in this paragraph, only the period of leave until the employee is ready and able to return to work shall be charged against the employee's FMLA leave entitlement.
+Any additional leave required by the school district to the end of the school term is not counted as FMLA leave but as an unpaid or paid leave, to the extent the instructional employee has accrued paid leave available and the school district shall maintain the employee's group health insurance and restore the employee to the same or equivalent job, including other benefits, at the conclusion of the leave.